LaurenMHarris/LaurenMHarris.github.io/_posts/2024-03-01-mlis-coursework.md

 title:  "MLIS Coursework"
 ---

-# MLIS Coursework
-As part of my gradaution requirement I am including the courses I completed to receive my degree.
+As part of my graduation requirement, I am including the courses I completed to receive my degree.
 My specialization was digital curation and I wanted to take courses to improve my technical skills and have the rigor of a graduate program.
 The requirements for my degree can be found [here](https://luddy.iupui.edu/degrees/masters/mlis/digital-curation.html).

 **Foundation**